hopsoft/local_bus/README.md

 ### A lightweight single-process pub/sub system that enables clean, decoupled interactions.

 > [!TIP]
-> LocalBus is implemented in under 400 lines of code, making it easy to review and understand the implementation details and internals.
+> At under 400 lines of code.
+The LocalBus source can be reviewed quickly to grok its implementation and internals.

 ## Why LocalBus?